meganerd/bin/synctex/readme.txt

-Add the code below to your makefile
+Add the code below to your makefile.
+If you're not using urxvt, simply change the code to use your favorite terminal emulator.
+If you use another terminal emulator, you may also have to change the flag '-e' to '-x' or even something else.
+The variable $(MAIN) in the code below is supposed to be the filename of the pdf file that is generated
 -------------------------------------------------------------------------------
+MAIN = main
 SYNCTEX_PDFREADER = evince-sync

 sopen: $(MAIN).pdf